francisco-magana/sample-jest-tests/README.md

+🚧 This is a work in progress, tests, classes and application are not finished/refactored 🚧

 # Sample jest testing

 This is a practice project about testing.
 I want to explore the useful tools that jest provide us for unit and integration tests.